 In everyday life NFC tags are often used to change several smartphone properties at once (e.g. activate/deactivate Wi-Fi, Bluetooth and ringtone) or to start apps automatically.
 In case you are planning to use NFC tags in this way, we recommend using a mobile app for encoding NFC tags.
 Such apps allow you to choose several smartphone properties to be changed and apps to be started from a list.
 Then, the NFC tag is encoded by touching the back of your smartphone.
 Most apps also offer the possibility to store links or simple text on NFC tags.

-Here you can find our recommended Android, Blackberry and Windows apps for encoding NFC tags.
+Here you can find our recommended Android app to describe NFC tags.

 Encoding NFC tags with Windows applications